JamesClonk/JamesClonk.github.io/content/posts/building-a-simracing-rig.md

 ---
-title: "Building a Simracing rig"
+title: "Building a Sim-racing motion rig"
-description: ""
+description: "How to build a DIY motion rig for sim-racing"
 tags: [simracing,iracing,diy]
 authors: []
 author: Fabio Berchtold
 date: 2018-11-27T15:56:39+02:00
-draft: true
+draft: false
 ---

-## What is Sim-Racing / iRacing?
+## What is Sim-racing / iRacing?